18 March 2023

 single module as the public interface.
 You just need to define the

-internal modules with mod
+internal modules with mod instead of pub mod

 and re-export the items you want to have public.